WinVector/wrapr/extras/RewritingCode.md

 diagnosis       <- "label"
 ```

-We could "reduced to a previously solved problem" by renaming the columns to names we know, doing the work, and then renaming back (which is actually a service that [`replyr::replyr_apply_f_mapped()`](https://winvector.github.io/replyr/reference/replyr_apply_f_mapped.html) supplies).
+We could "reduce to a previously solved problem" by renaming the columns to names we know, doing the work, and then renaming back (which is actually a service that [`replyr::replyr_apply_f_mapped()`](https://winvector.github.io/replyr/reference/replyr_apply_f_mapped.html) supplies).

-In ["Let’s Have Some Sympathy For The Part-time R User"](http://www.win-vector.com/blog/2017/08/lets-have-some-sympathy-for-the-part-time-r-user/) I advised editing the pipeline to have obvious stand-in names (perhaps in all-capitals) and then using [`wrapr::let()`](https://winvector.github.io/wrapr/reference/let.html) to preform symbol substitution on the pipeline.
+In ["Let’s Have Some Sympathy For The Part-time R User"](http://www.win-vector.com/blog/2017/08/lets-have-some-sympathy-for-the-part-time-r-user/) I advised editing the pipeline to have obvious stand-in names (perhaps in all-capitals) and then using [`wrapr::let()`](https://winvector.github.io/wrapr/reference/let.html) to perform symbol substitution on the pipeline.

 [Dr. Nina Zumel](https://ninazumel.com) has since pointed out to me: if you truly trust the substitution method you can use the original column names and adapt the original calculation pipeline as is (without alteration).
 Let's try that: